Nex-Otaku/foreach/README.md

  - Respects ".gitignore" rules
  - Skips directories with dot - ".git", ".idea" etc
  - Search can be limited to files or to directories
+ - Search by mask

 ## To Be Done

- - File mask support
  - Continue after failed commands
- - Add more examples
  - Remember last 10 commands
  - Input from file
+ - Dry run mode

 ## License